POLAR-fhiR/fhircrackr/docs/README.md

 Values on the other variables will just repeat in the newly created rows.
-For more information, e.g. on how to melt all multiple entries in a data.rame at once, please see the vignette on flattening resources.
+For more information, e.g. on how to melt all multiple entries in a data.frame at once, please see the vignette on flattening resources.

 ### Remove indices